Tanks in the British Army: British development

 British tanks armament and use in the battles also had to change as German Blitzkrieg tactics and doctrine shifted towards faster medium and heavy tanks fighting large multi-tank battles, with the role of the infantry tank in assaults taken by simpler self-propelled artillery.
 In British practice, the main armament of the infantry tank went in three phases.
 The pre-Dunkirk British Army Matilda I infantry tank had only a single Vickers machine gun, a compromise forced by the low cost to which they had been built.
-The Matilda II had a capable anti-tank gun with the 40mm 2 pounder but these were only issued with solid-shot (i.e. non-explosive) for anti-tank use and was of little use for artillery close-support of infantry.
+The Matilda II had a capable anti-tank gun with the 40mm 2 pounder but these were only issued with solid-shot AP shell(Armour piercing) (i.e. non-explosive) for anti-tank use and was of little use for artillery close-support of infantry.
 The follow-up gun to the 2pdr was already in development but the need to rapidly replace the losses in France delayed its production.
 Eventually QF 6-pounder (57mm) guns were put into the British tanks, and these could deal with pretty much anything but head on attacks on the German Tiger and Panther tanks - thanks to their special armour piercing rounds.
 As the war progressed many British tanks were equipped with a gun firing the same 75mm ammunition as American Sherman tanks.
 These had better performance using high explosive or smoke ammunition, but could not match the 6-pounder against armour.
 Then the 17-pounder (76.2 mm) was developed, becoming the best British gun of the war - able to deal with almost any armour put up against it.